vuesion/vuesion/docs/guide/vuex.md

 ## Persist to LocalStorage

-The vue-starter already has a LocalStorage adapter for the vuex-persist middleware.
+The vue-starter already has a LocalStorage adapter for the VueX-persist middleware.

 ::: tip LocalStorage
 LocalStorage is good to save mid-sized data, but be aware that the LocalStorage is only available on the **client**.